hongjarren/CST435-Distributed-Fixed/Grpc/DISTRIBUTED_SETUP.md

 ## Step 3: Build Docker Images (All Laptops)

-On **each of laptops 1, 2, 3, and 5**, build the images:
+On **each of laptops 1, 2, 3, 4, 5, and your client laptop**, build the images:

 ```powershell
 cd C:\Users\<YourUsername>\Desktop\CST435Docker
 docker-compose build
 ```

-This creates 4 images:
+This creates images for all services including:
 - `cst435docker-servicea`
 - `cst435docker-serviceb`
 - `cst435docker-servicec`
+- `cst435docker-serviced`
+- `cst435docker-servicee`
 - `cst435docker-client`

-Each laptop has all 4 images, but will only run one service.
+Each laptop has all images, but will only run one service.

 ---

-## Step 4: Run Services (Laptops 1, 2, 3)
+## Step 4: Run Services (Laptops 1, 2, 3, 4, 5)

 ### Laptop 1 (Service A)
 ```powershell